practable/book/README.md

 // to the "free" colour, and overlay bookings in "booked" colour.
 Save processing it.

+## Gitops

+In the last booking system, updates could be made on the manifest by mutating it, but this was never used in practice, because the manifest was deleted and reloaded every time we made a change.
+So we can reduce a lot of unused code if we do away with the live mutation of the manifest, and take a more gitops approach.

+We could host the manifest in a repo, and simply point the booking system at that repo, and have it notice when it has changed (and reload).

+Bookings, if saved to disk, could be reloaded.
+A time-stamped transaction log would do - then any thing that could be re-booked could be flagged during the replay process, e.g. if the slot count is reduced.
+A user could be alerted by putting that booking into the cancelled bookings list ...  with a flag that the admin cancelled it.

 ### Frontend to the existing immediate use booking system

+This section is deprecated.

 Rather than try to manage all the equipment, this system is simply about assigning users to slots, which are promises of access to kit.
 Since the kit cannot be accesed through any other gatekeeper, this booking system simply waits for pre-booked slots to start, then obtains a token from the underlying instant use booking system.
 The system is reliant on the exclusive connection to the underlying system: